Med-surg can be a difficult class to get through, but it’s totally doable.

-If you haven’t heard of it, than this video will show you what I mean.
+If you haven’t heard of it, then this video will show you what I mean.

 10. Find Video Resources

-Hopefully you’ve noticed a common theme in this article and in a lot of our other articles, which is we use a lot of video to help explain a point.
+Hopefully, you’ve noticed a common theme in this article and in a lot of our other articles, which is that we use a lot of video to help explain a point.

-Video is an awesome resource and YouTube is a great place to go search for videos to topics that you’re not understand or you just need clarity on.
+Video is an awesome resource, and YouTube is a great place to go search for videos on topics you do not understand or you just need clarity on.